There were no two ways about it, I had to take a shit. And I had to do it at the Jolly Roger.

 The Jolly Roger is a remnant from Old Portland.
 The pirate themed sports bar was around before the city got intentionally Weird and just was (it moved to its current flag-ship location on 12th and Madison in the early 90s).
 The establishment, with its enormous sail for a marquee, actually has many things going for it, the toilet just isn’t one of them.
-On the night in question, the bathroom’s extensive design flaws were stress tested in ways the author never dreamed they’d experience first hand.
-Though they’d shivered at the thought previously while at the urinal unsticking their feet like a kneading cat and looking down at the adjacent open-air jail-house squatter that faced the door.
+On the night in question, the bathroom’s extensive design flaws were stress tested in ways the author never dreamed they’d experience.
+Though they’d piss-shivered at the thought previously while at the urinal unsticking their feet like a kneading cat and looking down at the adjacent open-air jail-house squatter.

-The Jolly Roger embraces Christmas in all its tacky glory.
+In a city that’s allegedly launched multiple wars against Christmas, the Jolly Roger embraces the season in all its tacky glory.
 They stash frosted Christmas trees behind booths and hang strands of old fashioned rainbow lights along the flat wooden molding.
 The place feels like decorated by an eccentric aunt — day drunk at the time.

-As Friendsgiving would later take mainstream, our collective had discovered that a stiff drink with compadres was very soothing after being dip-sticked in family decorum for days on end.
+As Friendsgiving would later take mainstream, our collective had discovered that a stiff drink with compadres was very soothing after being dip-sticked in family decorum for days on end around the holidays.
 Those seeking a quick reprieve would sneak over to the bar for an hour and join the island of misfit toys assembled.
-Some were there for the long-haul because they couldn’t make it home or had to work or were awaiting a bargain flight or just hated the hell out of their relatives and were dutifully avoiding them.
-I usually came quick as I could after finishing my final responsibilities.
-It was an excellent downshift to look forward to after the all hoorah of the season.
+Some were there because they couldn’t make it home or had to work or were awaiting a bargain flight or just hated the hell out of their relatives and were dutifully avoiding them.
+I usually came quick as I could after finishing my final Christmas responsibilities.
+It was an excellent downshift after the all hoorah of the season.

 There was no set time to arrive.
 Characters dropped in like airborne troopers behind enemy lines, entering one by one and taking territory at the bar.
 The first airmen, unawares of the others landing, would chat with staff or snag a back table.
 As others thudded to ground they’d find each other.
 Eventually the conversational pockets would merge and the party would expand to a bigger booth.